marinavillaschi/first_datascience_mpv/README.md

 As an experienced Engineer I combine analytical skills, ability to work in team environments, and attention to details.
 Having spent the last few months studying Data Science and Machine Learning, I am developing a critical thinking and problem-solving skills.

-My credentials include a degree in Civil Engineering with FUMEC University, a post graduation in Structure Engineering with UFMG (Federal Univertity of Minas Gerais) and recently the "Data Science na prática" practical course ministered by Carlos Melo https://sigmoidal.ai
+My credentials include a degree in Civil Engineering with FUMEC University, a post graduation in Structure Engineering with UFMG (Federal Univertity of Minas Gerais) and currently transitioning careers to the Data Science field.

 **Background in:** Python, EDA, Machine Learning, Engineering and Calculus.

-**Links:**
+**Find me at:**
+marinavillaschi@gmail.com
 * [LinkedIn](https://www.linkedin.com/in/marinavillaschi)
 * [Medium](https://pandascouple.medium.com/)